I have been craving a weekend getaway for a while now and when talks of a trip to Masinagudi was brewing, I knew that I had to go.

 Shortly after that, we joined Sebastian on a small bird-watching session.
-I am calling it a session because we watched the birds from a covered shed at a short distance from where he laid out the bird food (rice & few pieces of watermelon).
+I am calling it a session because we watched the birds from a distance at a covered shed without disturbing them while eating their food (rice & a few pieces of watermelon).

-As we sit in complete silence, I was so awestruck by the little birds pecking at their food, shoeing away other who dare to intervene and finishing everything in a matter of seconds, that I didn’t want to leave the place and go back to my city life.
+As we sit in complete silence, I was so awestruck by the little birds pecking at their food, shoeing away others who dare to intervene, and finishing everything in a matter of seconds.
+At that moment I realized, I didn’t want to leave the place and go back to my city life.

-We were gathered around the breakfast table set for us at the courtyard (near the bonfire area), enjoying the meal prepared so lovingly for us when we saw two Malabar or Giant Indian dual-tone squirrels peeking at us.
+All of us gathered around the breakfast table set in the courtyard (near the bonfire area).
+During our breakfast, we saw two Malabar or Giant Indian dual-tone squirrels peeking at us.

-Sebastian has a lot of friends in this place and he held out small pieces of bananas in a stick for them to munch on.
-They were fluffy and cute as hell.
+Sebastian has a lot of animal friends in and around this place and he held out small pieces of bananas on a stick for them to munch on.
+The Malabar squirrels were fluffy and cute as hell.
 I would say seeing the spotted deer and Malabar squirrels were the highlights of my trip.

 As all good things must come to an end, we packed our bags post breakfast and left the guest house to reach Bangalore via traffic-laden Mysore road.
 We stayed here only one night but I would recommend you to spend at least two nights here to fully enjoy the place.

 If you have more time on hand unlike me, then you can check out these tourist attractions near Masinagudi: